cgoulart35/StormBot/README.md

 - **'.bocw rm participant [user]'** to remove an account from the list of Call of Duty accounts participating in the Black Ops Cold War services if you are a StormBot administrator.

-- **'.bocw lifetime kills'** to display the lifetime total game kills of all participating players from highest to lowest if you are a StormBot administrator.
+- **'.bocw lifetime kills'** to display the lifetime total game kills of all participating Black Ops Cold War players from highest to lowest if you are a StormBot administrator.

-- **'.bocw weekly kills'** to display the total game kills so far this week of all participating players from highest to lowest if you are a StormBot administrator.
+- **'.bocw weekly kills'** to display the total game kills so far this week of all participating Black Ops Cold War players from highest to lowest if you are a StormBot administrator.
 The bot will only assign the @__ role to the player in first place at the end of the week.